 Short answer questions

-- A hallmark of the Columbia experience is being able to learn and live in a community with a wide range of perspectives.
-How do you or would you learn from and contribute to diverse, collaborative communities?
+- A hallmark of the Columbia experience is being able to learn and thrive in an equitable and inclusive community with a wide range of perspectives.
+Tell us about an aspect of your own perspective, viewpoint or lived experience that is important to you, and describe how it has shaped the way you would learn from and contribute to Columbia's diverse and collaborative community.
+(200 words or fewer)